Vancouver patients with hyperhidrosis, or excessive sweating, can find the condition frustrating and even debilitating on a daily basis.

 In most cases of hyperhidrosis, antiperspirants and other topical solutions to sweat are rendered ineffective.
 The good news is that there are several effective treatment options available for excessive sweating.

-In order to determine which treatments are best for Burnaby and Vancouver patients’ specific case, they will need to be examined by a doctor.
+In order to determine which treatments are best for Vancouver patients’ specific case, they will need to be examined by a doctor.
 During this checkup, the doctor can review the symptoms and rule out any potential underlying medical conditions.

 If everything checks out medically, a solution worth exploring is Botox® treatment for hyperhidrosis.
 Botox® is traditionally known as a wrinkle-prevention treatment.
 However, this injectable can also serve to paralyze the muscle of the sweat glands and reduce sweating.